rohitadivi/Reconfigure-BYFN/README.md

 ```
 peer chaincode install -n mycc -v 2.0 -p github.com/chaincode/chaincode_example02/go/
 ```

+#### Switch to Peer1 of Org3, join it to the channel and install same version of chaincode on it to keep the gossip logs normal

 #### The same version of chaincode should be installed on Org1 and Org2
 #### switch to org 1 and install cc